bengal865/movie-night-python-starter/directions.md

 - Next, use the `remove()` method to remove the randomly selected genre from your list of movie genres

 - Use an `if-else` statement to first check if the list is empty; if the list is empty, tell the user the movie genres list is empty and that the movie genre can't be removed from an empty list; otherwise, remove the randomly selected genre from the list and let the user know which genre was removed from the list
+    - HINT: Use the Python `len()` function to find the length of your list!